 One college, two neighborhoods

-NYSID’s uptown facility is nestled on a leafy Upper-East Side block within walking distance of institutions like the Metropolitan Museum of Art, the Guggenheim Museum, and the Frick Collection.
+NYSID’s uptown facility is nestled on a leafy Upper-East Side block within walking distance of institutions like the Metropolitan Museum of Art, Guggenheim Museum, and Frick Collection.
 Its conjoined 100-year old Renaissance and Colonial-Revival buildings house a hive of activity.
 Here, NYSID’s 500+ undergraduates take the majority of their classes.
 NYSID’s classrooms and MAC computer labs are outfitted with the latest computers and software (including AutoCAD, Maya, and Revit).
-Our Lighting Lab is a paradise of technology and texture, where students manipulate light sources on everything from wood grain to stainless steel.
+Our Lighting Lab provides the perfect blend of technology and texture, where students manipulate light sources on everything from wood grain to stainless steel.